CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

 * Safety aspects, z.
 B. to be achieved protection needs and attacker potential
 * Technical aspects, e.g. IT system environment, data volume, performance
 * Personnel and organizational aspects, eg. B. Ease of use, training needs, additional staffing requirements
-* Economic aspects, eg. Non-recurrent investments, ongoing costs, staff costs, royalties
+* Economic aspects, eg. Eg one-time investments, running costs, personnel costs, royalties
 * Use of key recovery mechanisms
 * maximum lifetime of the cryptographic procedures
 * Legal framework for the use of cryptographic products